QuarkChain/pyquarkchain/README.md

 ## Run Cluster

+### Run a Private Cluster on the QuarkChain Testnet 2.0
+If you are on a private network (e.g. runnning QuarkChain cluster from a laptop which connects to a router and then internet), you need to first setup [port forwarding](https://github.com/QuarkChain/pyquarkchain/wiki/Private-Network-Setting%2C-Port-Forwarding) for UDP/TCP 38291.

+Then fill in your own coinbase address and [bootstrap a cluster](https://github.com/QuarkChain/pyquarkchain/wiki/Run-a-Private-Cluster-on-the-QuarkChain-Testnet-2.0) on QuarkChain Testnet 2.0.

+We provide the [demo implementation of CPU mining software](https://github.com/QuarkChain/pyquarkchain/wiki/Demo-Implementation-of-CPU-Mining).
+Please refer to [QuarkChain mining](https://github.com/QuarkChain/pyquarkchain/wiki#QuarkChain-Mining) for more details.

+### Run a Single Cluster
 Start running a cluster.
 The default cluster has 8 shards and 4 slaves.

 ```bash
 cd quarkchain/cluster
 pypy3 cluster.py --mine
 ```
+### Run Multiple Clusters
 Run multiple clusters with P2P network on a single machine (--mine turns on mining on one cluster):
 ```bash
 # This part has been deprecated, please file an issue if you need this feature